Farhad0-Alam/italklink/replit.md

 TalkLink is an enterprise-grade platform offering professional digital business cards integrated with a comprehensive appointment booking and CRM system.
 It enables users to create customizable business cards, manage scheduling, track leads, and analyze business performance.
 The platform supports team scheduling, calendar integrations, automated notifications, and revenue analytics, aiming to provide a complete solution for business networking and client management.
 It also includes an email signature generator and a visitor notification subscription system.

 ## Recent Progress (November 12, 2025)
-### ✅ COMPLETE: Profile Image Styling System with Modern Animations
+### ✅ COMPLETE: Profile Image Styling System with Modern Animations & Custom Colors

 **Profile Image Customization:**
 - Complete styling controls for business card profile images